aa18514/Python/auto_keras_magic/readme.md

 # Machine Learning Using AutoKeras

 ## Description
-Use of an open source library 'AutoKeras' for automated machine learning.
+Use of an open source library [AutoKeras](https://autokeras.com/) for automated machine learning.
 AutoKeras provides the functions to automatically search for architecture and parameters for deep learning models.